What, exactly, is social class?

 So is aspiring to greater things.
 It’s part of the American dream.

 Diana Pemberton is an image coach and author of Create Your Ideal Image.
-Ready to learn the secrets of style icons like Lupita Nyong’o and Catherine, Duchess of Cambridge, so you can move to the front of the line?
+Ready to learn the secrets of style icons like Lupita Nyong’o and Catherine, Princess of Wales, so you can move to the front of the line?
 Create Your Ideal Image can help.